Norwegian cuisine: Meat

 Pinnekjøtt is a main course dinner dish of lamb or mutton ribs, and this dish is largely associated with the celebration of Christmas in Western Norway and is rapidly gaining popularity in other regions as well.
 31% of Norwegians say they eat pinnekjøtt for their family Christmas dinner.
 Pinnekjøtt is often served with puréed swede (rutabaga) and potatoes, beer and akevitt.

-Smalahove is a traditional dish, but really more of a local oddity, usually eaten around Christmas time and made from a sheep's head.
+Smalahove is a traditional dish, but is often considered more of a local oddity, usually eaten around Christmas time and made from a sheep's head.
 The skin and fleece of the head are torched, the brain removed, and the head is salted, sometimes smoked, and dried.
 The head is boiled for about 3 hours and served with mashed swede and potatoes.